Nilansh29-dotcom/sales-dashboard-powerbi-/README.md

 - screenshots

 ##  Note
-Due to publishing limitations, the dashboard is shared via PBIX file and pdfs.
+Due to publishing limitations, the dashboard is shared via PBIX file and screenshots.